ColinACampbell/Java-Chat-App/README.md

 # Overview
-Real time chat application that allow messaging between a server and the client connected to the server.The application is heavily threaded using the BufferedInputStream to costantly listen out for incoming stream and BufferedOutputStream to send data.
+Real time chat application that allow messaging between a server and the client connected to the server.The application is heavily threaded using the BufferedInputStream to costantly listen out for incoming stream and DataOutputStream to send data on request.

 # How to use
 1. Download / Clone the repository.